RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 6. STANDARDS FOR PROFESSOR

-6.1 Standards for Research, Creative Artistry, and Technological/Managerial Innovation
+6.1 Standards for Research and Technological and Managerial Innovation

 6.1.1 Candidates for professor shall provide evidence of distinguished scholarly contributions at a national or international level beyond those already made at the time of promotion to Associate Professor.
 Evidence of distinguished scholarly contributions shall be demonstrated by both the quality and quantity of publication through published book(s), scholarly articles in refereed journals or comparable quality refereed book chapters.
 The substantial nature of a scholarly work can be demonstrated by quality standards as indicated in section 3.1.
 The significance of a program of research is reflected by the publication of one or more books with a respected press (published or in press) or a comparable body of work consisting of co-authored-book(s), articles in scholarly journals and book chapters with quality as specified in section 3.1.4.
 Non-refereed publications are relevant to the evaluation of a candidate’s scholarship as explained in section 3.1.5.

-6.1.2 Creative artistry and/or managerial/technological innovation are made relevant to evaluation by a particular candidate’s Statement of Faculty Responsibilities.
-Their evaluation shall be documented (such as play reviews, copies of patents, etc.) as featured in the annual reports.
+6.1.2 Technological and managerial innovation is made relevant to evaluation by a particular candidate’s SFR.
+Evaluation shall be documented (such as copies of patents, etc.) as featured in the annual reports.

 6.2 Standards for Teaching

 6.2.1 The candidate for professor shall demonstrate excellence in teaching and present a continued record of teaching activities that have been evaluated annually as excellent.
-(Refer back to section 3.2 for general standards of quality.)
+See section 3.2 for standards for assessing teaching.

 6.3 Standards for Service

 6.3.1 Professors are expected to provide excellent service as leaders in their domains, as evidenced by service work relevant to their expertise.
-(Refer back to section 3.3 for general standards of quality.)
+See section 3.3 for standards for assessing service.

 6.4 Standards for Extension and Engagement

-6.4.1 Extension and engagement activities can be indicators of a candidate’s leadership and contribution in their domain.
-Candidates for professor are expected to engage in extension and engagement activities as specified in their SFR.
-(Refer back to section 3.4 for general standards of quality.)
+6.4.1 Extension and engagement activities can be indicators of a candidate’s leadership and contribution to the Communication field.
+Candidates for professor are expected to achieve national or international distinction for excellence in the extension and engagement activities specified in their SFR.
+See section 3.4 for standards for assessing extension and engagement.

 7. PROCEDURES FOR RPT REVIEW